-Pursuant to 19 CFR 351.414(b) and (c)(1), Commerce calculates dumping margins by comparing weighted-average NVs to weighted-average EPs (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
-In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs to the EP of individual U.S. sales (the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in AD investigations.25
+Pursuant to 19 CFR 351.414 (b) and (c)(1), Commerce calculates dumping margins by comparing weighted-average NVs to weighted-average EPs (or CEPs) (i.e., the average-to-average method) unless Commerce determines that another method is appropriate in a particular situation.
+In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs to the EPs (or CEPs) of individual U.S. sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in antidumping duty investigations.21